 There are two ways to approach a Marea experience, and both are the tasting menu... it just depends on what time of day you want to eat like a baller.
-For lunch, the two course $42 tasting menu is a steal.
-That’s a better deal than what you find at most boring ass midtown business lunch destinations.
-Dinner is almost affordable at $89 a person for a four course tasting menu and a meal of this caliber.
+For lunch, the two-course $42 tasting menu is a steal.
+That’s a better deal than what you'll find at most boring-ass Midtown business lunch destinations.
+Dinner is almost affordable at $89 a person for a four-course tasting menu, especially for a meal of this caliber.
 Ordering a la carte is always an option as well, but with such a deep menu, you’re going to be better served trying as many things as possible.

-As a rule of thumb, if ordering a la carte, go heavy on the generous antipasti and pastas and easy on the overpriced crudo dishes.
-This crudo plate of raw big eye tuna with oyster crema and crispy artichokes is tasty and most definitely worthy of consideration, even if the portion is small.
+If ordering a la carte, go heavy on the generous antipasti and pastas and easy on the overpriced crudo dishes.
+This crudo plate of raw bigeye tuna with oyster crema and crispy artichokes is tasty and most definitely worthy of consideration, even if the portion is small.

 If you dig raw lobster this is for you - bite sized pieces of Nova Scotia lobster, sun dried tomatoes, olives, and plum.
-If you like your lobster cooked, go with the Astice off the antipasti menu, which is amazing.
+If you like your lobster cooked, go with the Astice off the antipasti menu.

-As previously alluded to, the pastas at Marea, just like at White’s other excellent restaurants, are the star.
-This one is a penne-like pasta with manila clams, calamari and hot chilies.
+As previously alluded to, the pastas at Marea, just like at White’s other excellent restaurants, are the stars.
+This one is a penne-like pasta with manila clams, calamari, and hot chilies.
 Spicy and delicious.

 For the not-so-adventurous, feel free to roll with this grilled Hawaiian swordfish.
 It’s a little less exciting than the rest of the menu, but it’s a great piece of fish and will get the job done.